 Creating new food experiences doesn't have to be done by introducing foods like mangoes and dragon fruit.
 It's important for kids to appreciate a wide variety of commonly available foods.
 Sometimes the simpler the better: Even something like cutting up three varieties of apples is an amazing experience for kids of all ages!

-For more tips on cooking with kids and lots of recipe ideas, check out Better Together.
+For more inspiration on cooking with kids, check out Better Together.